LedgerHQ/ledger-app-database/README.md

 ### How to add support for your application

 If your application is not already in the database or if you want to update its content (for example to request for another derivation path), please create a Pr with the requested changes.
+You can use this [script](https://github.com/LedgerHQ/ledger-app-database/blob/main/scripts/app_load_params_gen_db.py) with `--app_path` parameter to easily update the ledger app database with your own app data.